top of page

 Sacco001.jpg

-Within our family, the tradition of Formaggio di Fossa® has been handed down from father to son for more than 700 years and has survived unchanged to this day.
+Within our family, the tradition of Formaggio di Fossa® has been passed down from father to son for over 700 years and has remained unchanged to this day.

-Find out step by step what it really means to produce Formaggio di Fossa®.
+Discover, step by step, what it truly means to produce Formaggio di Fossa®.

 The experience of those who have always produced it.